Introduction for Pupils

-Your studies in English and Maths and in your four Options subjects will prepare you to achieve success in National Qualifications by the end of S4.
+Your studies in English and Maths and in your five Options subjects will prepare you to achieve success in National Qualifications by the end of S4.

 In S3 you developed and extended your experiences and skills in your chosen subjects across all eight curricular areas.
 These experiences and skills will have helped prepare you for entry to the Senior Phase in S4 and for presentation in National Qualifications.
 Therefore to give yourself the best chance of success it is important that your choice of Options subjects for study in S4 is made from those which you currently study in S3.